dimikara/US-Census-Demographic-Data/README.md

 Please note that I chose on purpose to keep all the counties in the bubble charts as I want to illustrate that in Texas and Georgia there are many bubbles of a smaller size and only a few bigger ones, while in Puerto Rico there are many bubbles of larger size.
 If I was to limit the bubbles to 10 or 20, this finding would no longer be obvious.

 However, in order to facilitate the reader in further exploring the data on the bubble charts for the three states, I added a highlighter in all three of them.
-This way, it is possible to select a county and promptly get the available data for it.
+This way, it is possible to select any county and promptly get the available data for it.

 ### Design